 Accounting policies relating to certain State revenue sources are described in Note 1.

 16. PROPERTY TAXES

-The following is a summary of millages and taxes levied on the 2014 tax roll for the 2014-15 fiscal year:
+The following is a summary of millages and taxes levied (net of an estimated uncollectible amount) on the 2014 tax roll for the 2014-15 fiscal year: